A Complete Guide: How to Clean Eyelash Extensions

 - Wet your face or eyelashes with water

-- Apply a small amount of Lash Cleanser to a cleansing brush
+- Apply a small amount of Lash Shampoo to a cleansing brush

 - Gently lather the foam cleanser to your lashes and right down to your eyelid for at least 5 seconds.